Documentation/docs/volume/http

 #Volume HTTP

-Use the Volume HTTP API to operate on files in a Volume directly by volume ID, without mounting the Volume into a Sandbox first.
+Use direct Volume file operations to operate on files in a Volume by volume ID, without mounting the Volume into a Sandbox first.

 Requests still go through the normal gateway chain and team-scoped auth.
 Internally, storage-proxy lazily attaches the Volume and reclaims idle direct mounts later.